Archives

 In this market, it’s common for the industry to express a flow software’s scaling capability in flows-per-second.
 Using Flows-per-second as a guide to scalability is misleading as it is often used to hide a flow collector’s inability to archive flow data by overstating its collection capability and enables them to present a larger number considering they use seconds instead of minutes.
 It’s important to look not only at flows-per-second but to understand the picture created once all the elements are used together.
 Much like a painting of a detailed landscape, the finer the brush and the more colors used will ultimately provide the complete and truly detailed picture of what was being looked at when drawing the landscape.

 Granularity is the prime factor to start focusing on, specifically referring to granularity retained per minute (flow retention rate).
 Naturally, speed impediment is a significant and critical factor to be aware of as well.
 The speed and flexibility of alerting, reporting, forensic depth, and diagnostics all play a strategic role but will be hampered when confronted with scalability limitations.
 Observing the behavior when impacted by high-flow-variance or sudden-bursts and considering the number of devices and interfaces can enable you to appreciate the absolute significance of scalability in producing actionable insights and analytics.
 Not to mention the ability to retain short-term and historical collections, which provide vital trackback information, would be nonexistent.
-To provide the necessary visibility to accomplish the ever-growing number of tasks analysts and engineers must deal with daily along with resolving issues to completion, a Network Monitoring System (NMS) must have the ability to scale in all its levels of consumption and retention.
+To provide the necessary visibility to accomplish the ever-growing number of tasks analysts and engineers must deal with daily along with resolving issues to completion, NDR, NTA and general Network Monitoring System (NMS) must have the ability to scale in all its levels of consumption and retention.

 How Should Monitoring Solutions Scale?